 SkyPriority: A global standard offered by all members; SkyPriority services are now available at over 850 locations.
 SkyTeam Elite Plus, First and Business Class customers now benefit from branded SkyPriority services throughout 92% of the alliance’s global network.
 This year SkyTeam will add further benefits for customers, including: more priority immigration and security lanes, dedicated call centres and SkyPriority baggage desks.

 SkyPort: A continued focus on increasing the co-location of airport facilities to improve the customer experience.
-In addition to opening a SkyTeam Exclusive Lounge in 2015 for passengers of the 15 airlines flying into Dubai International Airport, SkyTeam will open the next SkyTeam Exclusive Lounge at Sydney towards the end of 2014.
-SkyTeam’s existing Exclusive Lounges at London’s Heathrow and Istanbul’s Ataturk airports, joint check-in counters and airport ticketing offices worldwide are further examples of successful airport synergies.
+In addition to opening a SkyTeam Lounge in 2015 for passengers of the 15 airlines flying into Dubai International Airport, SkyTeam will open the next SkyTeam Lounge at Sydney towards the end of 2014.
+SkyTeam’s existing Lounges at London’s Heathrow and Istanbul’s Ataturk airports, joint check-in counters and airport ticketing offices worldwide are further examples of successful airport synergies.

 Commercial Synergies: With 1,064 destinations worldwide, SkyTeam has created a competitive portfolio of products for its customers.
 This includes: an enhanced Round the World fare pass and numerous regional fare passes, offering flexible and cost-effective travel; Global Meetings, to respond to demand from the Meetings Incentives Conferencing and Exhibitions (MICE) industry for small as well as large-scale international events; and SkyTeam Corporate Contracts.